DDoS/Golite/doc/report.md

 Note how the identifier, select and index expressions return pointers instead of values.
 This is because these expressions are assignable.
 This means that we need a reference to the memory into which a value should be copied.
 But we also need to use them as values in many cases.
 Sometimes we also want to have values as pointers instead (for passing the data to the slice append function for example).
-To do this we use access values and pointers through the `getExprValue()` and `getExprPtr()` methods.
-These take care of loading a pointer when trying to access it as a value, and of storing a value on the stack when trying to access a value as a pointer.
+To do this we access values and pointers through the `getExprValue()` and `getExprPtr()` methods.
+These take care of adding the instructions to load a pointer when trying to access it as a value, and to store a value on the stack when trying to access a value as a pointer.

-The append expression will compute the size of the item being appended in bytes, then will store it in the stack.
+The append expression will compute the size in bytes of the item being appended, then will store it in the stack.
 It then calls the runtime function with the slice, data pointer and size.
 The returned value is a slice pointing to a new memory buffer, which contains the original slice data followed by the appended data.
-This is really a concatenation of one item.
+This is really a concatenation of a single item.

 String concatenation is basically the same, since strings also use slices, and the runtime function for appending can also do concatenation.